vmware-tanzu/tanzu-dev-portal/content/guides/containers/kubernetes/gs-with-helm.md

 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "bitnami" chart repository
 ```
-Now that you have a repo connected you need to see what charts you have available to deploy.
+Now that you have a repo connected, you need to see what charts you have available to deploy.
 ```
 $ helm search repo bitnami
 NAME                            	CHART VERSION	APP VERSION            	DESCRIPTION